naoty/cocoapods-src/README.md

 # cocoapods-src

-cocoapods-src is a CocoaPods plugin that `git clone` the pod's source.
+cocoapods-src is a CocoaPods plugin for automatic `git clone`.

+This rubygem is inspired by [amatsuda/gem-src](https://github.com/amatsuda/gem-src).

 ## Installation